 We are committed to protecting our members’ privacy.
-The Credit Union requires any information marked as mandatory for membership to either meet legal obligations or to enable us to perform our contract with you.
+The credit union requires any information marked as mandatory for membership to either meet legal obligations or to enable us to perform our contract with you.
 Where you are not able to provide us with this information, we may not be able to open an account for you.
 Where we request further information about you not required for these reasons, we will ask you for your consent.

-Wiltshire and Swindon Credit Union may process, transfer and/or share personal information in the following ways:
+NHS Credit Union may process, transfer and/or share personal information in the following ways:

-For legal reasons
+For legal reasons, to:

-For performance of our contract with you
+For performance of our contract with you, to:

-For our legitimate interests
+For our legitimate interests, to:

-With your consent
+With your consent, to:

 Sharing your personal information

-We will disclose information outside the Credit Union:
+We will disclose information outside the credit union;

 While countries in the European Economic Area all ensure rigorous data protection laws, there are parts of the world that may not be quite so rigorous and do not provide the same quality of legal protection and rights when it comes to your personal information.

-The Credit Union does not directly send information to any country outside of the European Economic Area, however, any party receiving personal data may also process, transfer and share it for the purposes set out above and in limited circumstances this may involve sending your information to countries where data protection laws do not provide the same level of data protection as the UK.
+The credit union does not directly send information to any country outside of the European Economic Area, however, any party receiving personal data may also process, transfer and share it for the purposes set out above and in limited circumstances this may involve sending your information to countries where data protection laws do not provide the same level of data protection as the UK.

 For example, when complying with international tax regulations we may be required to report personal information to the HM Revenue and Customs which may transfer than information to tax authorities in countries where you or a connected person may be tax resident.

-The Credit Union will need to hold your information for various lengths of time depending on what we use your data for.
-In many cases we will hold this information for a period of time after you have left the Credit Union.
+The credit union will need to hold your information for various lengths of time depending on what we use your data for.
+In many cases we will hold this information for a period of time after you have left the credit union.

 In order to process credit applications you make we will supply your personal information to credit reference agencies (CRAs) and they will give us information about you, such as about your financial history.
 We do this to assess creditworthiness and product suitability, check your identity, manage your account, trace and recover debts and prevent criminal activity.